-Our goal is a diverse and inclusive workforce - not because it is the right thing to do but because we believe that such a workforce is key to our longterm success.
-Approximately 56% of our employees are female.
-At the leadership level (employees at manager and above) approximately 69% are female, and two of seven members of our C-suite are female.
+Our goal is a diverse and inclusive workforce - not because it is the right thing to do but because we believe that such a workforce is key to our long-term success.
+Approximately 57% of our employees are female.
+At the leadership level (employees at manager and above) approximately 58% are female, and one of seven members of our C-suite is female.